binhnguyennus/awesome-scalability/README.md

 An updated and curated list of selected readings to illustrate High Scalability, High Availability, High Stability, High Performance, and High Intelligence Back-end Designs.
 Concepts are explained in the articles of notable engineers (Jeff Dean, Werner Vogels, James Hamilton, etc) and credible references.
 Case studies are taken from battle-tested systems those are serving millions to billions of users.

 #### What if your Back-end went slow?
 > Understand your problems: performance problem (slow for a single user) or scalability problem (fast for a single user but slow under heavy load) by reviewing [design principles](#principles).
-You can also check some [talks](#talks) of elite engineers from tech giants (Google, Facebook, Instagram, etc) to see how they build and scale their systems.
+You can also check some [talks](#talks) of elite engineers from tech giants to see how they build and scale their systems.

 #### What if your Back-end went down?
 > "Even if you lose all one day, you can build all over again if you retain your calm!" - Thuan Pham, CTO at Uber Technologies Inc.